-The Authority's total OPEB liability of \$993,495.00 and \$951,558.00 was measured as of November 30, 2019 and 2018, respectively, and was determined by an actuarial valuation as of that date.
+The Authority's total OPEB liability of \$960,477.00 and \$993,495.00 was measured as of November 30, 2020 and 2019, respectively, and was determined by an actuarial valuation as of that date.

-Actuarial assumptions and other inputs: The total OPEB liability in the November 30, 2019 and 2018 actuarial valuation was determined using the following assumptions and other inputs, applied to all period included in the measurement, unless otherwise specified:
+Actuarial assumptions and other inputs: The total OPEB liability in the November 30, 2020 and 2019 actuarial valuation was determined using the following assumptions and other inputs, applied to all period included in the measurement, unless otherwise specified:

 Age adjustment factor: 1.009447848

-Average retirement age: 63
+Average retirement age: 64

 Actuarial cost method: Entry Age Normal

-Discount rate: 3.000%
+Discount rate: 2.240%

-Prior year discount rate: 2.000%
+Prior year discount rate: 3.000%

 Projected salary increases: 2.500%

 Amortization period: 20

-NOL and ADC: Calculated using the Alternative Measurement Method in accordance with GASB methodology RP2000 Mortality Table for Males and Females Projected 18 years; this assumption does not include a margin for future improvements in longevity.
+NOL and ADC: Calculated using the Alternative Measurement Method in accordance with GASB methodology.

 Turnover assumptions: Derived from data maintained by the U.S. Office of